sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 of doing statistics, i.e., to determine what is true and what isn’t.
-Any time that you aren’t exactly sure about what the truth is, you should use the language of probability theory to say things like “there is an 80% chance that Theory A is true, but a 20% chance that Theory B is true instead”.
+Any time that you aren’t exactly sure about what the truth is, you should use the language of probability theory to say things like “there is an 80\% chance that Theory A is true, but a 20\% chance that Theory B is true instead”.

 This seems so obvious to a human, yet it is explicitly forbidden within the orthodox framework.
 To a frequentist, such statements are a nonsense because “the theory is true” is not a repeatable event.
 A theory is true or it is not, and no probabilistic statements are allowed, no matter how much you might want to make them.
-There’s a reason why, back in section :doc:`The p value of a test
-<../Ch09/Ch09_HypothesisTesting_05>`, I repeatedly warned you *not* to interpret the
-*p*-value as the probability that the null hypothesis is true.
+There’s a reason why, back in section :doc:`The *p*-value of a test <../Ch09/Ch09_HypothesisTesting_05>`, I repeatedly warned you *not* to interpret the *p*-value as the probability that the null hypothesis is true.
 There’s a reason why almost every textbook on statstics is forced to repeat that warning.
 It’s because people desperately *want* that to be the correct interpretation.
 Frequentist dogma notwithstanding, a lifetime of experience of teaching undergraduates and of doing data analysis on a daily basis suggests to me that most actual humans think that “the probability that the hypothesis is true” is not only meaningful, it’s the thing we care *most* about.
 It’s such an appealing idea that even trained statisticians fall prey to the mistake of trying to interpret a *p*-value this way.
 For example, here is a quote from an `official Newspoll report in 2013